Dave Rice 11:30 a.m., Dec. 9

 Mike Kamoo's homegrown label Earthling Records signed as a subsidiary of Boston's Wishing Tree Records in 2004.
 Wishing Tree distributes nationally to over 15,000 retail outlets.
 The first three Earthling CDs to ship included the bands Mango of San Diego, Greater California (formerly of Long Beach), and Encinitas' Stereotypes.
 All were at least partially recorded at Kamoo's Earthling Studios in El Cajon.

-Though Static Halo became mostly inactive after 2007, they played reunion sets in 2008 and in summer 2013.
+Though Static Halo became mostly inactive after 2007, they played reunion sets in 2008 and in June 2013 at the Soda Bar.